victornava/advent-of-code-2020/README.md

 # Advent of Code 2020

-My solutions to the Advent of Code 2020 https://adventofcode.com/2020
+Solutions to the Advent of Code 2020 https://adventofcode.com/2020

 - [x] Day 1
 - [x] Day 2